 You want to make sure you include a couple of in use pictures.
 If you sell coffee cups have a picture of it in use.
 A picture of your artwork on a wall.
 Your outfit on a person.
 Showcase what your product is used for.

 In use pictures help your potential customers to visualize what the product will do for them in their everyday life.

 Remember you still need to make sure it is your product standing out not the person using your product or the things around your product.
 You can use photo editing software right on your phone to make your product stand out more than anything around it.
 I recommend this class because they teach you how to use photo editors on your phone.

 Lighting is Everything

 You can mimic this lighting with daylight bulbs as well if you don’t get great lighting from your windows.
 Find a clean distraction free corner of a room and set up a photo session.
 Grab a lamp or two and set up your lighting.
-If needed remove the shades in order to avoid shadows.

 A well lit photo can be the difference between someone buying your product and passing it by.
 So make sure you test out different lighting options until you find one that works well for you.

 If you aren’t planning to use Pinterest to market your Etsy shop you are missing out on an extremely valuable marketing tool.
 While Pinterest can be crucial to your Etsy success it is a whole different playing field.

 The whole purpose of Pinterest is to basically bookmark awesome images and articles.
 This is why you need to dedicate at least three of your photo spaces to Pinterest specific images.
 Sizing for Pinterest images should be 600x900px or 600x600px.